 Related Standard Polls

-A plurality approves of reducing the US’ nuclear arsenal, but with a major partisan divide and a large number unsure.
+A plurality has approved of reducing the US’ nuclear arsenal, but with a major partisan divide and a large number unsure.

-- Asked whether they approved “of cutting the number of nuclear weapons the United States has,” 45% approved, while 40% disapproved.
-A 61% majority of Democrats approved while 58% of Republicans disapproved.
+- Asked whether they approved “of cutting the number of nuclear weapons the United States has,” 45% approved, including 61% of Democrats but just 26% of Republicans.
+Forty percent disapproved (Democrats 25%, Republicans 58%).
 Fifteen percent did not express an opinion.
 (August 2016, YouGov)

 Before the US proceeded to develop and deploy such a low-yield nuclear weapon, respondents were surveyed on the issue.
 They first learned about the debate over whether “there are additional requirements that the U.S. needs to meet and that necessitate having more nuclear weapons than this minimum.”
 They were told that “One such additional requirement is based on the possibility that an enemy might make a limited first strike attack against the U.S. or an ally, using only a specific type of nuclear weapon.
 The requirement is that the U.S. must be able to retaliate with a nuclear strike using only weapons that are similar to the ones used by the enemy in terms of their explosive power, their speed, and how close they are to the area of conflict.”